rmdashrfv/amethyst-python/README.md

 I wanted to release this with HTTP request caching built-in at launch, but unfortunately ran out of time.
 Caching for external requests and API calls is a high priority for this project, so if you have any ideas or you want to help, please feel free to [join the discussion](https://github.com/rmdashrfv/amethyst-python/issues/1).

 ## Known issues

+### Life feedback for static typing is very slow
+Working on this and should have a fix soon.
+Because MyPy involves that extra step at every keystroke and due to the nature of type checking I am considering altering Amethyst so that static type checking only runs on save, while the general Python feedback still happens in real time as you type.

 ### Errors messages can stack on a single line
 When dealing with multiple simultaneous errors, it is possible for them to stack up on a single line.
 The goal is to get any given errant line of code to show only the topmost error and to reveal errors underneath only when that one is resolved.
 This issue seems to be tolerable so long as you can eventually solve your issue.